sjmanyarkiy/GoShort/README.md

 ├── utils.go         # Utility functions (code generation, validation)
 ├── go.mod           # Go module file
 └── README.md        # This file
+└── TOOLKIT.md       # Demonstrates use of AI in project
 ```

 ## 🔧 How It Works